BrendanDenzel/acer/README.md

-# Ingot
+# Acer
-A bookmarklet to disable extensions based on LTBEEF with an interface based on the chrome extension page
+A bookmarklet to disable extensions with an interface based on the chrome extension page

-### Installation
+### Acer
-For easy setup go the the website at https://fognetwork.github.io/Ingot
+For easy setup go the the website at https://brendandenzel.github.io/acer/

-1. Show your bookmarks bar with `ctrl + shift + b`
+1. Open the website

-2. Right click on the bar and choose `Add Page`
+2. Drag the Acer button to youyr bookmark bar

-3. Set the name to `Ingot` and the URL to the code below or [here](https://github.com/FogNetwork/Ingot/blob/main/bookmarklet.js)
+3. Then open click the button Acer

+4. Once you open Acer click redirect

+5. Then you click on the Acer bookmark in your bookmark on that new webstite you were redirected to

+6. Then your free to turn off any extention you want

 ```js
 javascript:(function () {var a = document.createElement('script');a.src = 'https://cdn.jsdelivr.net/gh/FogNetwork/Ingot/ingot.min.js';document.body.appendChild(a);}())